xpcoffee/rock-paper-scissors-cli/docs/alignment.md

 Games
 1. a player MUST be able to start a new game
 2. a player MUST be able to abandon a game without picking an action
+3. a player MUST be able to play multiple rounds before the game ends
-3. the game SHOULD mark ongoing games as abandonned after a TTL
+4. the game SHOULD mark ongoing games as abandoned after a TTL
-4. the game SHOULD prevent a game from starting if there are too many games in progress
+5. the game SHOULD prevent a game from starting if there are too many games in progress

 Actions
 1. a player MUST be able to pick an action in a new game